 - (a) No Person shall offer or give away any Dog, cat, rabbit, baby chick, duckling, or other fowl or animal as a prize for or as an inducement to enter any contest, lottery, drawing, or auction.
 No animal may be used as an inducement to enter a place of amusement or as an incentive to enter into any business agreement whereby the offer was for the purpose of attracting trade.
-This subsection does not apply if the Person has received approval of the Maryland Secretary of Agriculture to give away a live animal. - (b) No Person shall dye, color, or stain any animal to change the natural color of said animal.
+This subsection does not apply if the Person has received approval of the Maryland Secretary of Agriculture to give away a live animal.[‡] - (b) No Person shall dye, color, or stain any animal to change the natural color of said animal. - (c) No Person shall offer for sale any animal that has been dyed, colored, or stained so as to change the natural color of the animal. - (d) Farm Animals are exempt from the provisions of this section.